oVirt/ovirt-site/source/feature/upgrademanager.html.md

 #### Allow the user to upgrade a specific host automatically

+If an update is available, and the host is moved to maintenance, the option to "upgrade" will be shown and enabled in the host context menu.

 #### Allow the user to do a rolling cluster upgrade, either to a higher cluster level, or to a new version that supports the current one

 ### Implementation